-This week Marshmallow reviews The Girl Who Drank the Moon, the 2016 novel by Kelly Barnhill that won the 2017 Newberry Award.
+This week Marshmallow reviews The Girl Who Drank the Moon, the 2016 novel by Kelly Barnhill that won the 2017 Newberry Medal.
 Sprinkles is taking notes and asking questions.

 Sprinkles: This looks like an interesting book Marshmallow.
 Can you tell us a bit about it?